steve3p0/cs562/hw1/README.md

     Two real challenges I had were the following:

-    1. It took me forever to get the PyCharm 2018.3 (the latest update) to push to github.
+    1. It took me forever to get PyCharm 2018.3 (the latest update) to push to github.
 I cried when I realized hours later I was clicking on the shortcut to PyCharm 2017.3.
 When I installed the update, I had no idea it didn't remove the previous version :(
     2. I decided I would try to use my faster Windows machine rather than my Ubuntu VM.
 Bad choice.

     Bugs that I encountered:

     - Getting the xpath query just right.
-    - Remembering how to do command line args in Python
+    - Remembering how parse command line args in Python
     - Adjusting to Python 3

 #### Part 2: Structuring the data ####